Government, Anarchy, and Leadership

 Try an experiment where you intentionally don’t send any real distinct data in a conversation – only seek to show nonverbal signals through lightweight banter that you are a ‘friend’.
 I promise that the conversation will go much better than one where you try to actually communicate as you and I understand it.
 And paradoxically, the better you get at doing this, the smarter the common people will think you are!

 But if you try to explain any nuanced perspective on a controversial issue to them, carefully laying out the reasons for your inclusion of different logical aspects from opposing sides of the debate; the common person will look at you in the most utterly perplexed way.
 Not only did they not actually understand any of the complex interplay of reason you presented, but by your inclusion of ideas and phrases from opposite camps they became very unsure whether you are friend or foe, which is the only intellectual activity they were concerned with while you were speaking.
 They were trying to classify you while you were speaking, not evaluate any of the ideas you spoke.
-And so when they hear enough telltale words
+And so when they hear enough telltale words[9] from you they will classify you and deal with you appropriately.
+But even if they determine you to be a friend, your lack of clear polarity on the issue makes you appear stupid or weak to them, not smart.
+This is how potently clear, hyperbolic orators can appear to be so brilliant to those who agree with them.

 In any public controversy involving the masses, neither side is truly aware of the potentially logical bases for how the others think, and instead think of the others in hyperbolic and emotional ways.
 Those opposed to abortion are ‘seeking to take away freedom and impose religion – they are oppressors’.
 Those who support abortion are ‘heartless monsters who care nothing about the deaths of children – they are murderers’.
 True debate is impossible in such an environment, especially since neither faction of the masses truly comprehends the other’s argument and is dreadfully afraid of losing their own certainty even for a moment.
-Even entertaining the possibility that the other side might be right is tantamount to sin for them, as this would require allowing their faith to waver even if just for a moment.
+Even entertaining the possibility that the other side might be right is tantamount to sin for them, as this would require allowing their faith to waver even if just for a moment.[10]
+And so comprehending the others’ argument would cause them to face both the fear of uncertainty and the guilt of betraying their faith.

 Without a comprehension of all the opposing viewpoints and an objective analysis of their varying strengths and weaknesses, no overall wise conclusion about any controversy can be achieved.
 Because this requires a mind that can form complex relations between ideas, and won’t work in a mind that can only classify things as true/false or right/wrong; the masses are utterly incapable of understanding the totality of any controversial issue and cannot even engage themselves in constructive dialog.
 It also requires a great degree of intellectual courage to tolerate uncertainty over long periods, and to actively chide your own mind when you perceive yourself slipping into an irrational bias.
 The masses have neither the brain horsepower to process the problem nor the courage to be open, fair, and uncertain until the optimal answer is found.
 This makes them highly susceptible to being permanently programmed by propaganda, because once an opinion is strongly planted in their minds and certainty is established, it is almost impossible for their minds to change and they fear and oppose all such attempts.
 Indeed, the minds of the masses are like concrete – once an idea has been poured and hardened it is impossible for them to change without shattering the entire structure.

 The masses are lead about by their emotions and by emotionalism.
 Emotions such as pride, fear, injustice, and greed feature prominently in any successful appeal to the masses.
-This means that the wise man who speaks the plain truth will be most likely ignored, or will not create a sufficiently strong emotional pulse within the masses to spark them into action.
+This means that the wise man who speaks the plain truth will be most likely ignored, or will not create a sufficiently strong emotional pulse within the masses to spark them into action.[11]
+On the other hand, the demagogue who spews frenzied, emotional half-truths will be hailed as a savior, and will command the complete support of the people.
+Hitler and Lenin are examples of this phenomenon.

 “A lie told often enough becomes the truth”